LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 [Mini Beginner's Crash Course to Elasticsearch & Kibana playlist](https://ela.st/mini-beginners-crash-course)

 Do you prefer learning by watching shorter videos?
 Check out this playlist to watch short clips of beginner's crash course full length workshops.
+Part 4 workshop is broken down into episodes 15-18.
 Season 2 clips will be uploaded here in the future!

 [Presentation slides](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/blob/main/Part%204_%20Aggregations%20(3).pdf)